campbellcole/mawnolaug/README.md

   "Look what {author} found:",
   "At {timestamp:%I:%M %p}, {author} said:",
 ]

-[monologues]
-# the Category within which monologue Channels will be created (optional)
-# setting this is highly recommended to avoid littering your server
-category_id = 1234567890123456
 ```

 The following environment variables are equivalent to the above config: